omarELARROUD/gestion-notes/README.md

-my first push to the project
+my first push to the project yees